NodeArt/Angular-Firebase-Sortable-Table/README.md

 ## Events details:
 - **InfiniteScroll:**

-   InfiniteScroll is a default event and first request to database will be done with it if no config for `FilterBySelect` provided; It is **the only** event that doesn't reset previous query, only add the offset.
+   InfiniteScroll is a default event.
+First request to database will be done with it if no config for `FilterBySelect` provided.
+It is **the only** event that doesn't reset previous query, only add the offset.
    Fires when user is reached the bottom of the page.

-   Restrictions:
+   Requirements:
     - `@Input pagination` is passed;

 - **SortByHeader:**